TadiT7/treble_experimentations_wiki/Nokia-1.md

 * SIM / Mobile Data / Voice:

-Works, unstable.
+Works, more stable now.

 Supports some of Network bands.

+3/4G bands are now working.
+No more modem software crashing.

-You can't change networking band.
+You can't change networking band in Testing settings.

-Force the 1st SIM working in 2G first (and reboot) in Mobile network to make the modem software doesn't crashed.
-Then you will allowed to change any network mode without SIM unrecognizable bug.

 For 2nd SIM/non-mobile data SIM.
-Choose 2G network.
+Choose 2G network or the phone modem will confused.

+No USSD's messages.
+But performing USSD menu works fine.

 * GPU / Video decoding:

 Works fine.
-You'll get extra 10 FPS out of 50 FPS on stock ROM.
+GPU works smoother in this ROM.

 * Secure boot (Applies to Android 9):